simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-if-you-suspect-your-computer-phone-or-email-is-compromised/index.en.md

 - **Verify the account recovery information** on the account, including security questions, phone number, or alternate email address
 - **Remove any unfamiliar information** and replace it with your own information to prevent attackers from using your account recovery information to gain access to your account in the future

-Lastly, after changing the password and kicking out other sessions, you should take the time to verify the account recovery information on the account.
+Finally, after changing the password and kicking out other sessions, you should take the time to verify the account recovery information on the account.
 This may include your security questions, phone number, or alternate email address.
 If you find any unfamiliar information, remove it and replace it with your own information.
 This will help prevent attackers from using your account recovery information to gain access to your account in the future.

 ______